web-first-principles/introduction/README.md

 <h3>Content</h3>
 </div>

-Before we begin, I'd like to prepare you that building all this tools is not really a trivial tasks, so be patient to yourself.
-It's quite long journey, but belive me you will be excited about what you will learn.<br> We will cover thing in specific order, that I think the most comfortable to follow, but you can use all stuffs as separate components.
+Before we begin, I'd like to prepare you that building all this tools is not really a trivial tasks, so be patient to yourself.<br> It's quite long journey, but belive me you will be excited about what you will learn.<br> We will cover thing in specific order, that I think the most comfortable to follow, but you can use all stuffs as separate components.

  1. [JavaScript module loaders]()
  2. [Build tools in front-end world]()